 You can get detailed information about subscribers’ personal interests by creating user profiles on your website or using an email subscription center.

-You can ask your audience to indicate their preferences when signing up – and give them plenty of opportunities to update those preferences by including a CTA in your emails.
+You can ask your audience to indicate their preferences when signing up and give them plenty of opportunities to update them by including a CTA in your emails.

 By asking your subscribers to indicate their preferences, you can easily cut through the noise by targeting your audience based on their real interests.